kennysmithed/origins2223/index.md

 This is the webpage for the Honours/MSc course Origins and Evolution of Language, running in academic year 2022/2023 (semester 2).
 I will add links to materials (readings, code) to this page; you will need to use Learn for electronic submission of your assessed work, and to keep an eye on announcements.

-Note that this course has evolved over the years – the course in something like its current form was originally written by Kenny Smith, based on a preceding course taught by James R Hurford, and contributions and modifications have been made by James Winters, Marieke Schouwstra, Christine Cuskley and Matt Spike.
+Note that this course has evolved over the years – the course in something like its current form was originally written by Kenny Smith, based on a preceding course created by [Jim Hurford](http://www.lel.ed.ac.uk/~jim/), and contributions and modifications have been made by James Winters, Marieke Schouwstra, Christine Cuskley and Matt Spike.

 ## Course summary

 ## The teaching team